 What does a mSwing class look like?

 These workouts are only 30 minutes long.
-You will start with rhythmical movement that swings the dumbbell through a range of positions.
+You will start with a rhythmical movement that swings the dumbbell through various positions.
 Every 30 seconds, there is a variation to the movement, or a new swinging pattern is introduced.
-During the 30 seconds of movement, you repeat the flowing and sweeping actions, allowing the body to relax into the momentum of the movement.
+During the 30 seconds of movement, you repeat the flowing and sweeping actions.
+This allows the body to relax into the momentum of the movement.

 You can have fun and challenge yourself in this whole-body fitness workout!

 Where can you do mSwing?

 You can do mSwing at home, in a park, at the gym or in the office, all you need is a little space to move around in.

 The best thing about MSwing is that while it’s an effective workout that challenges your mind and body… it’s also relaxing and calming.

 MSwing is the most fun you can get while working out!!!